GCQ2119216031/DDA-SKF/README.md

 ## Dataset

 Under the 'data' folder, 'PREDICT.mat' include 593 drugs and 313 diseases.
 Meanwhile, 'PREDICT.mat' provide two drug similarity kernels, one disease similarity kernel and the known association matrix for DDA-SKF.
+'OrphanDrug.mat' provide drug similarity kernels, a association matrix of each orphan drug, drug names and disease OMIM IDs.
 'LRSSL.mat' includes 763 drugs and 681 diseases.
 'LRSSL.mat' provides two drug similarity kernels, one disease similarity kernel and the known association matrix for DDA-SKF.

 ## Main modules